xlladdins/xll/README.md

 [C++ value types](https://docs.microsoft.com/en-us/cpp/cpp/value-types-modern-cpp).

 Use `xll::FPX a(2,3)` to create a 2 by 3 array of `OPERX` and `a(1,0)` access
-the second row, first column of `a`.
-(Indexing is 0-based.).
+the second row, first column (indexing is 0-based) of `a`.
 The same element can be accessed using one-dimesional indexing via `a[3]` since data are stored in row-major order.
 Use the member function `resize` to resize the array.